Modulating Furnaces Vs. Two-Stage & Single-Stage Furnaces

 You’re most likely to benefit from purchasing a modulating furnace if you own a home with two or more stories, struggle with hot and cold spots, and spend a lot of money to make your home your desired temperature.
 Again, this is not a purchase to make if you know you’ll be moving soon.
 The upfront cost will be steep.
 However, the lower gas and electric bills and increased comfort in your home can make an investment in a modulating furnace well worthwhile.

 Need help choosing the right furnace for your Ann Arbor home?
-Call Iceberg Heating & Cooling today at 734-342-3420 for service throughout Michigan!
+Call Iceberg Heating & Cooling today for service throughout Michigan!

 Request Service